umbraco/UmbracoDocs/Tutorials/Starter-kit/Lessons/3-Add-Open-Graph/step-2.md

 3. Choose the `Open Graph` compositions.
 4. Save the document type

-This will add the tab and properties you just create to the Home document type.
+This will add the tab and properties you just created to the Home document type.
 Follow the same steps for the `Blogpost` document type.

 ### Reviewing the changes
 If you go to the content section and select Home you can now see your changes (the same of course goes for the blog posts).